After-Shock/Cloudbox-wiki/Basics:-Introduction.md

 - Configuration files for all key applications are conveniently stored in /opt, which makes backup so easy.
 Easily pack up your server and move to another one with Cloudbox's built-in Backups feature.

-### Cloud Storage Powered by Google Drive
+### Cloud Storage

-- Unlimited Storage with Google Drive (Gsuites).
+- Store media on cloud storage to save on local drive space.

 ### Can Choose Your Preferred Media Server Application